jmeistrich/rnl-conf-2025/slides/slides.md

 Apps are tiny.

-And they're fast because Hermes is fast, native modules are fast, and they don't have to communicate across a webview bridge.
+And they're fast because Hermes is fast, native modules are fast, they don't have to implement a whole browser, and they don't have to communicate across a webview bridge.

 And because React Native is native, it can be as fast as a native app and easily use native features.
 -->